PayRpc/Bitcoin_Sprint_Production/README.md

 Use this lightweight, copy‑pasteable harness to measure Sprint’s detection lead versus a 5s baseline poller.
 It doesn’t change your app and runs as a separate tool.

-1) Ensure Bitcoin Core RPC is reachable (see bitcoin.conf above).
+1) You can use either a local Bitcoin Core or a public RPC URL.
 2) Create a temporary file `bench.go` with the following content:

 ```go